*** CORONAVIRUS UPDATE 06/04/2021 ***

 ❗ IMPORTANT NEWS ABOUT COVID-19 VACCINATIONS from NHS ENGLAND❗

 The new guidance will help ensure that as many people as possible benefit from the first dose of the vaccine as soon as possible.
-This means that GP practices across Sunderland are reorganising their vaccination schedules.
-We will be contacting patients who have appointments for second vaccines directly to re-schedule these in the coming days.

 The new medical advice is that the second dose of the vaccine remains effective when given up to 12 weeks after the first dose, and should be given towards the end of this 12 week period.